-If you’re reading this in July 2020, that means you’re here for the update.
-(If you don’t know the story, scroll past this and come back to it!)
+If you’re reading this after July 2020, that means you’re here for the update.
+(If you don’t know the story, scroll past this and come back to it)

 The cannabis community forgives, but never forgets.
 This time, all of her loyal fans are eating their words after defending her racist antics.
 To those who stayed by her side…WE TOLD Y’ALL.
-Look what happened, she did it again even after upsetting thousands.
+Look what happened, she dropped another racial slur on live even after upsetting thousands the first time.

 The world of weed doesn’t have room for bigotry, so save the “but she’s old,” or “she takes medication” excuses out of it.
 They’re irrelevant.
 The word slides off her tongue way too easily, and to give a person like that a platform of influence is a waste of time.
 Check out our list of 100 Black-owned cannabis businesses/organizations, something much more worth the attention of the cannabis community.

 We’re happy to say the account she ran with over 1M followers is gone, and should stay gone.
 Unfortunatly she went private as “@dabbinggranny_” which is probably only accepting requests from people her team feels won’t hold her accountable, which we all should.
-Cancel culture isn’t to ruin lives, it’s to make people responsible for their own vile actions, which she hasn’t been at all.
+Cancel culture isn’t to ruin lives, it’s to make people responsible for their own vile actions, which she, a grown woman and major cannabis influencer, hasn’t been at all.

 Here’s a reaction video that led us to the IG live, courtesy of @evanshmorgan